nitanshu/omniauth-dropbox-business-api2/README.md

 OmniAuth Dropbox OAuth2
 =======================

-Strategy to authenticate Dropbox in OmniAuth.
+Strategy to authenticate Dropbox in OmniAuth using the business api v2.

 It's using the OAuth2 from the [Dropbox API](https://www.dropbox.com/developers)